Ready to sign up? Go to our Shop page

 Wait!
 What’s a CSA?

 Community Supported Agriculture is a fantastic way for people who care about local food, sustainable agriculture and revitalizing the local economy to get directly involved in making it a reality.
 CSA members support the farms by investing in them at the beginning of the season.
 Members receive boxes with a variety of farm fresh goodies every week during the growing season.

 And now what is City Commons?

 City Commons is a cooperative urban CSA started in 2012; the produce you receive is all grown in Detroit at six market gardens located throughout the city.
 The food you receive each week has been grown using sustainable methods, meaning that we do not use synthetic pesticides or fertilizers.

 Produce for City Commons CSA is grown by many farmers: Chris McGrane of Buffalo Street Farm grows fruit, vegetables, and flowers on the east side of Detroit.
-Ryan Harroun and Elizabeth Phillips found their shared passion for farming along myriad paths and have teamed up to run Vinewood Knoll Farm in Southwest Detroit.
-Alice Bagley has been farming for six years and runs Fields of Plenty where she moves her plants and produce all over Detroit by bicycle.
-Emily and Meg have traveled the world in search of good eats, only to find that they can grow the freshest food right in their own neighborhood at Singing Tree Garden, uptown Detroit.
-Minehaha Forman was raised on a subsistence farm in Belize, Central America and feels right at home farming in Detroit.
+Elizabeth Phillips of Iroquois Ave Farm grows vegetable on the east side of Detroit.
+Alice Bagley has been farming for nine years and runs Fields of Plenty where she moves her plants and produce all over Detroit by bicycle.
+Emily has traveled the world in search of good eats, only to find that she can grow the freshest food right in her own neighborhood at Singing Tree Garden, uptown Detroit.
 Noah Link and Alex Bryan grow vegetables, fruit, poultry, fish, honeybees and more at Food Field near historic Boston-Edison.
 Occupy Yourself is a family farm that uses guerrilla farming techniques on the east side and is run by Roxanne and Donny Jones.

 Joining City Commons CSA is a “win-win” proposition!
 Consider these facts: